anosatsuk124/YATeX/README.md

-# tex-preprocessor-rs
+# YATeX
-TeX pre-processor, writability like calcs.
+YATeX, Yet-Another-TeX-preprocessor-rs has its writability like a calc.